NYCUECE-Lightdance/picow-pio-template/README.md

 The flash size of Raspberry Pi Pico W is `2MB`.
 Currently, we split the storage as `Sketch: 1MB`, `FS: 1MB`.

-For more configuration options, refer to the [Updating platformio.ini to use the proper platform](https://github.com/earlephilhower/arduino-pico/blob/master/docs/platformio.rst#updating-platformioini-to-use-the-proper-platform).
+Refer to [Updating platformio.ini to use the proper platform](https://github.com/earlephilhower/arduino-pico/blob/master/docs/platformio.rst#updating-platformioini-to-use-the-proper-platform) for detailed information on configuration options.

 ### Dependencies